Eduard Glaser: Legacy

 Already during his lifetime, Glaser was recognised as a great explorer of South Arabia, and, especially, as a collector and decoder of Sabaean inscriptions.
+In 1887 he sold a number of South Arabian inscriptions to the British Museum, and the Musée du Louvre also has some of his acquisitions.
 Yet, in spite of his skills in Arabic, his vast knowledge of Sabaean script and the great treasure-trove of inscriptions that he brought to Europe, including the manuscripts and the ethnographic material that he amassed, as also the data on the field-research he conducted in Yemen, a suitable academic position was denied him and he remained an outsider in the academic circles of Austria, Germany and France.
 It was not surprising, therefore, that he was brought to deprivation of all basic needs as a result of that isolation, and was forced to find support by his brothers, sisters-in-law and friends.

 At the present time only about half of Glaser's inscriptions have been published, and only a small portion of his diaries (now at the National Library in Vienna) and his scientific findings have been studied.
 Presumably, one of the reasons for this delay is that they were written in short-hand.
 An account of Glaser's trip to Marib was published by D.H.
 Müller and Rodokanakis.
 Maria Höfner (Graz and Tübingen), began to study and publish Glaser's inscriptions in 1944.
 W. Dostal (University of Vienna) studied and published Glaser's ethnographic data taken from his diaries.
 Dostal also published sections on Glaser's trip to Hashid and Arhab.
 Glaser's journey to Marib was published a second time by Dostal, after Adolph Grohmann decoded the script.
 In the 1960s, Glaser's astronomical notes were published by Andre Gingrich (University of Vienna).
 Höfner and Dostal, who promoted the publication of Glaser's works and findings, contributed to a renewed interest in the study of South Arabia and Sabaean language studies at European universities.
 From 1961 to 1981, the Austrian Academy of Science published 14 volumes from Glaser's collection.
 Unto this very day, many scholars are still busy working on Glaser's collection, and deciphering the inscriptions that he copied down.

 The University of Greifswald awarded Glaser in 1890 with the title of honorary doctor, and his name was included in the lexicon of German scientists.
 Glaser was also honoured as a member of the Academy of Geographical Sciences in Munich.
 He was also honoured with a Royal Turkish (mejidi) medal.